May 29, 2026

 Upfront Payment

 Many schools offer a 5–10% discount for paying the full tuition before the program starts.
-This suits people with savings or employer sponsorship who want to minimise total cost.
+This suits people with savings or employer sponsorship who want to minimize total cost.

 Installment Plans